Assessments and Models We Use

 The FIRO-B™ and FIRO-Element B™

-The FIRO-B™ otherwise known as the Fundamental Interpersonal Relations Orientation-Behavior™ Instrument helps people understand their interpersonal relationship needs in the three major areas of: Inclusion – being part of a group, Control – influencing a situation, and Affection – establishing close relationships with others.
-On each of these three dimensions, results indicate how a person tends to behave toward others and how a person wants others to behave toward them.
-The FIRO-B™ informs people about how these needs influence their communication style and behavior and is especially helpful in conflict management, as well in teams.
+The FIRO-B™ Instrument helps people understand their interpersonal relationship needs in the three major areas of: Inclusion, Control and Affection.
+On each of these dimensions, results indicate how a person tends to behave toward others and how a person wants others to behave toward them, informing individuals and teams about how these needs influence their behavior.

 Thomas-Kilmann Conflict Mode Instrument™

-The Thomas-Kilmann Conflict Mode Instrument™, otherwise known as the TKI™ is designed to assess an individual’s behavior in conflict situations.
-The instrument helps people to look at their own and team members’ conflict styles from the perspective of two underlying dimensions: assertiveness – the degree to which a person satisfies their own concerns – and cooperativeness – the degree to which a person tries to satisfy others’ concerns.
-There are five different conflict modes that fall along these two dimensions.
+The TKI™ looks at individual behavior in conflict situations.
+The instrument reports five conflict styles in conjunction with two dimensions: assertiveness and cooperativeness.
 The instrument is particularly useful for assisting teams in understanding how they can adopt a conflict style that is best suited for each particular problem they may be trying to solve in the workplace.

 The Interaction Styles™ Model

-Created by a guru and well-respected author in the psychological type community, Linda Berens, the Interaction Styles™ model is a holistic model that provides people with an understanding of their patterns of communication when interacting with others.
+Linda Berens’, Interaction Styles™ model is a holistic model that provides people with an understanding of their patterns of communication with others.
 Our Interaction Style is an inborn pattern that is observable, and stems from a neuro-physiological drive to interact with people in a certain way.
-We take a “stance” and place ourselves in a position or role when we relate to others, and it is expressed in our verbal and non-verbal communication style – in either a Directing way, or an Informing manner.
 There are four Interaction Styles which fit into one of these primary communication styles.
 We use the Interaction Styles model in team, leadership, and individual development.